nmndeep/revisiting-at/README.md

 #### Evaluating a model
 The file `runner_aa_eval` runs `AutoAttack`(AA).
 Passing `fullaa 1` runs complete AA whereas `fullaa 0` runs the first two attacks in AA.
-The best checkpoints for the models in paper will be added soon
+The best checkpoints for the models in the paper will be added soon